 The sockeye season came abruptly.
 One day there were just a few fish going through the gears, and then suddenly hundreds — our season lasted only 4 days, but was one of the best in many years.
 Because the environmental conditions off the Queen Charlotte Islands, known as the warm water blob, had finally dissipated, the sockeye run was one of the largest in history, and certainly one of the fattest.
 When I cut into the first sockeye of the season, I could hardly believe my eyes.
 The belly walls were as thick as a king salmon!

-I decided to do some fat content testing.
+I decided to do some salmon fat content testing.
 I cut a divot from each fish belly that included the ventral fins, and sent the samples to our local testing company, Exact Scientific.
 The first was 28%, unheard of, and definitely suspect, so I took several more samples.
 The lowest was 21%, the average 25%.
 For comparison, I got a fresh South East Alaska sockeye from a gillnetter, and tested it.
 13.5%.
 I tried a Baker Lake sockeye, from the Skagit River, 16.5%.
 I tried a Bristol Bay sockeye, 7.1%

 My eyes had not deceived me, nor had my taste buds when I grilled the first fish — it melted in my mouth, possibly the fattest sockeye I have handled in my 45 years of commercial fishing.
 Why?
 No one is talking, but my speculation is that while the sockeye were killed by the warm blob those 3 years, the feed they are used to finding in the Bering Sea was not.
 It was growing and multiplying, waiting patiently for its predators.
 I think these sockeye found huge quantities of zooplankton and krill, and feasted.

-The good news is that the Salish Center has reserved 3000 lbs of this amazing fish to use for fundraising later this year.
+The good news is that the Salish Center has reserved 3000 lbs of this amazing high-fat salmon to use for fundraising later this year.
 My hope is to smoke whole sides, and give them with a minimum donation.
 To taste what that might be like, go to Haggens, New Seasons Market, or Whole Foods to get Lummi Island Wild smoked sockeye.
 It is stunning!

 Riley is the founder and Executive Director of the Salish Center for Sustainable Fishing Methods.
 Its goal is to educate the public about the fragility of the Salish Sea, the reefnet fishing industry, and the advantages of using sustainable fishing methods.